Joarnixon/matrix-desummation/README.md

  - This is one of the methods for reducing the dimensionality of feature space in ML, but we don't actually decompose it into a sum.

  - Instead we take smallest singular values and replace with zero obtaining lower rank approximation that (can be proven) will be the best amongst all other matrices that rank (by Frobenius norm).

+ - Or find sort of projection on a matrix space with lower rank using Non-Negative Matrix Factorization.

 ### Motivation:
 - Very naive and simple: experiment with matrix topology and make some research.